jjd90/gitlegion/readme.md

-Welcome to the GitLegio Repository
+Welcome to the GitLegion Repository

 This repository holds information for the GitLegion Project 0 including: